moredip/moredip.github.com/frank_at_selenium_slides.md

 # What is Frank?

-Frank is a system for running automated tests against an iOS app.
+Frank is a system for running automated tests against a native iOS app.

 It's like a very basic Selenium for iPhone and iPad apps.